 Grassroots Advocacy

 Losing D/S could be a punishing blow to the United States’ long-held preeminence as the top destination for the world’s best and brightest.
-Urge Congress to defend it, to sustain our global advantage in groundbreaking research, technological innovation, and scientific advancements.
+Nearly 1,000 advocates used their voice to push Congress to defend it, and several members of the House of Representatives responded.
+Thank those who did.